turingschool/curriculum/source/projects/independent_project.markdown

 ### Michael Verdi

 * Technologies: Elastic Search, Amazon S3
-* Integrations: YouTube, Google Shopping
+* Integrations: Flickr, Linkedin
-* LivingSocial: National Deals
+* LivingSocial: National Deals/local deals
-* Concept: In-progress
+* Concept: Want to move to a new city?
+Want to know what's it like?
+My app will tell you...giddy up

 ### Edward Weng